rohanjoshi15/task1-Aires/README.md

 # Task 1 - Aires
  ---

+ ### Light Dose

+ ---

+ ### 1 to 10.
+Linux Commands
+ - Learnt from chat-gpt & youtube
+ - Screenshots uploaded

+### Bash Scripting
+- It had to do battery check and Ping google to check connectivity and maintain a record
+- syntax taken from google
+- other than syntax - basic if else code logic implementation

+---

+### Medium Dose

+---

 ## 1. Arrow Detection & Rover Center Calculation
 - Find the offset value and add it to the Y-axis.